The probabilistic world: Subsystems

 \subsubsection{Algebras of local observables and\\operators}

 From the point of view of the local subsystem there are different algebraic structures for the local observables and local operators.
 The first type of structure are the classical linear combinations and products of observables.
 The second type is based on linear combinations and products of local operators.
+By analogy to quantum mechanics it may be called the ``quantum algebra''.
 We briefly address the relations between these structures.

 The classical algebra and the associated classical correlations can, in principle, be accessible from the probabilistic information in the time-local subsystem.
 In practice, however, these structures are not relevant for observations.
 We demonstrate this by a discussion of time-derivative observables.
 The classical algebra conflicts with the continuum limit.
 Different definitions of time-derivative observables can differ by microscopic details on a time scale $\varepsilon$.
 Measuring their classical correlations would need a time resolution of the order $\varepsilon$.
 Different microscopic definitions of time-derivative observables lead to different classical correlation functions.
 In contrast, the quantum algebra based on the operator product is robust and compatible with the continuum limit.
 A given local-observable operator for a time-derivative observable represents a whole equivalence class of different microscopic time-derivative observables.
 The operator product preserves the structure of equivalence classes and is insensitive to microscopic details of the precise definition of the time-derivative.
 These findings generalize to arbitrary averaged observables that are relevant for the continuum limit.
 We conclude that the quantum algebra is robust and well suited for measurements in the continuum limit where the microscopic details should not matter.
 In contrast, the classical algebra is inappropriate for the continuum limit.